-African Projects
+African Lithium

-In June 2020, the Company entered into a sale agreement with an African focussed multi-commodity explorer Premier African Minerals Limited (AIM listed under the ticker PREM).
-Premier agreed to purchase the African projects and settlement occurred by payment of the purchase consideration of AUD\$150,000 plus the payment of inspection fees through the issue of 124,512,702 Premier shares to Tempest.
-In March 2021, the Company sold 50,000,000 PREM shares for net sale proceeds of GBP 88,228.50 (AUD \$159,042).

-Tempest retains exposure to the projects and Premier through this equity holding.
+TEM previously entered into a sale agreement with African focussed multi-commodity explorer Premier African Minerals Limited (AIM listed under the ticker PREM to purchase the African projects for consideration of AUD\$150,000 in Premier shares.
+Tempest retains exposure to the projects and Premier through its current equity holding of 65,000,000 shares.